If you are looking for a great gift idea, check out these Camping Gifts for Kids!

 I wish there was a book like this for every region, but you lucky PNW (Pacific Nortwesterners) have this book available for your kids.
 It goes over the nature, flora and fauna, that you will find exploring nature there.

 This is an awesome read-aloud book for kids, but also a compelling one for them to read on their own.
 We read this on our trip to Yosemite one year and my then 10-year-old boy and 7-year-old girl were totally spellbound.
 It’s the story of a boy who decides to live off his family’s land by himself for a year.
 Kids will love to imagine themselves as the hero all while safely snuggled in bed.

 This is a way more mature read (it talks a little about infidelity and divorce) but is also an intriguing survival book for teenagers who love the outdoors.

 Camping Books for Small Campers

-I think any of these gifts (or a combination) would be a super fun and unique gift for the kids in your life who love camping (=pretty much every kid!)
-Are there some gifts for campers that you would add to this list?
+I think any of these gifts (or a combination) would be a super fun and unique camping gift for kids or gifts for outdoorsy kids (=pretty much every kid!)
+Are there some camping gifts for kids that you would add to this list?
 I’d love to hear them below!

 Didn’t Find the Kid Gift Idea you were looking for?
 Try one of these!